reliqarts/laravel-guided-image/README.md

 ## Key Features

-Guided Image can be integrated seemlessly with your existing image model.
+Guided Image can be integrated seamlessly with your existing image model.

 ### Guided Routes